Electrical Power Cuts

 Your trip switch is designed to disconnect power when a fault is discovered.
 If your trip switch has turned off, you could try turning it back on.
 If it turns off again, then one or more of your electrical items could be faulty.
 Once you have discovered which item is faulty and it is turned off, the power should stay on.

-If the problem persists, call a qualified electrician as soon as possible to help.
+If the problem persists, or you experience an electrical emergency, call a qualified electrician as soon as possible to help.